-10 Must Read Mountain Climbing Books
+10 Must Read Mountaineering Books

 In 1965, David Roberts returned home with two climbing partners after completing the hardest new route in Alaska to date.
 These college-age alpinists were all students at Harvard University and members of the Harvard Mountaineering Club.
 It was a successful climb, however, when they left for Alaska there were four of them.

 At home, Roberts was in turmoil.
 He didn’t know what happened.
 There was literally a spark in the dark, and oddly there were no shouts, only silence, but he knew his rope-mate, Ed Bernd, was gone.
-It was sudden, final and deeply impactful.
+It was sudden, final, and deeply impactful.

 While grieving and dealing with the emotional stress after coming home, Roberts went upstairs in his father’s home and sat at the typewriter to hammer out The Mountain of My Fear.
 He wrote it in a day and sent it to a publisher unedited and without revision.
-It was raw, passionate and authentic.
+It was raw, passionate, and authentic.
 That’s why it’s on this list of great climbing books.

 The genre of mountaineering literature has literally hundreds of titles and several hundred more that are out of print.
 With that many titles, you can easily make a top 100 list of mountain climbing books.
 But sorting through a long list like that for the true gems can also be difficult.

-So here are 10 that were written with the authenticity and passion like Roberts’ first book and possibly his finest work, or are at least significant enough to stand the test of time.
+So here are 10 that were written with authenticity and passion like Roberts’ first book and possibly his finest work, or are at least significant enough to stand the test of time.

 The adventure was full of peril and Houston’s book was full of harrowing moments.

 Most notably, this is the climb where Pete Schoening pulled off the most memorable feat in all of mountaineering — a miracle that saved the tragic expedition from being completely wiped out along with Houston’s significant tale.